 In a Dutch oven, heat the oil over medium-high heat, swirling to coat the bottom.
 Cook the bell pepper, carrot, and onion for 3 minutes, or until the onion is soft, stirring frequently.
 Stir in the tomatoes with liquid, water, potato, and seasoning blend.
 Bring to a boil.
 Reduce the heat and simmer, covered, for 20 minutes, or until the potato pieces are tender.

 Gently stir in the fish.
 Cook, covered, for 5 minutes, or until the fish flakes easily when tested with a fork.
 Remove from the heat.

-Keep it Healthy: If you have difficulty finding salt-free Cajun or Creole seasoning, make your own no-sodium variety in seconds.
-Just stir together 1/2 teaspoon each of chili powder, ground cumin, onion powder, garlic powder, paprika, and pepper, and, if you wish, 1/8 teaspoon of cayenne (this makes just over 1 tablespoon of the blend).
-While you have the ingredients out, you may want to double or triple the amounts and keep the extra blend in a container with a shaker top so you can easily sprinkle some on seafood, poultry, meat, and vegetables.
+Keep it Healthy: If you have difficulty finding salt-free Cajun or Creole seasoning, you can easily make your own no-sodium variety.
+In a small bowl, stir together 1/2 teaspoon each of chili powder, ground cumin, onion powder, garlic powder, paprika, and pepper, and, if you wish, 1/8 teaspoon of cayenne (this makes just over 1 tablespoon of the blend).
+While you have the ingredients out, you may want to double or triple the amounts and keep the extra blend in an airtight container with a shaker top so you can easily sprinkle some on seafood, poultry, meat, and vegetables.